Table of Contents

 Here is a list of some of the things you will need:

-You must also install the client software used to checkout the KDE source code.
+You must also install the source control clients needed to checkout the KDE source code.
 This means you need at least the following:

 Although it is not required, the Bazaar source control manager is used for a single module (libdbusmenu-qt) that is required for the KDE libraries.
 Most users can install this library through their distribution packages but kdesrc-build supports building it as well if you desire.
 But to build libdbusmenu-qt, you must have Bazaar installed.